paketo-buildpacks/paketo-website/content/docs/howto/php.md

 #### Unsupported: Using buildpack.yml

-Specifying the PHP version through `buildpack.yml` configuration has been removed as of PHP language family buildpack v1.0.0.
-To migrate from using `buildpack.yml` please set the environment variable equivalents instead.
+Selecting a web server through `buildpack.yml` configuration has been removed as of PHP language family buildpack v1.0.0.
+To migrate from using `buildpack.yml` please set the environment variable equivalent instead.

 ## Set server configuration
 If you're using `httpd` or `nginx`, a suitable `httpd.conf` or `nginx.conf`